-Find the right driving school
+1. Find the right driving school

-Meet with the instructors
+2. Meet with the instructors

-Less is more
+3. Less is more

-Solicit feedback on driving lessons
+4. Solicit feedback on driving lessons

 At the end of the lesson, chat with your instructor and get a full overview of what you’re doing well and what you could improve on.
 Make mental notes.
 If there’s something you aren’t comfortable with yet, like parallel parking or highway driving, let your trainer know so they can coach you through it.

-Practice makes perfect
+5. Practice makes perfect

-As with anything, practice, practice, practice and confidence (and skills) will follow.
-Stay calm while behind the wheel and try to get in extra time with a parent, relative or other qualified driver — even if it’s just to practice the tough stuff or specific skills, like three-point turns.
+As with anything, practice, and confidence (and skills) will follow.
+Stay calm while behind the wheel and try to get in extra time with a parent, relative, or other qualified driver — even if it’s just to practise the tough stuff or specific skills, like three-point turns.